2decomp-fft/2decomp-fft/README.md

 ### OVERWRITE flag

-- The generic backend does not support the OVERWRITE flag
+- The generic backend supports the OVERWRITE flag but it can not perform in-place transforms
-- The FFTW3 and FFTW3_F03 backends support the OVERWRITE flag for c2c and c2r transforms
+- The FFTW3 and FFTW3_F03 backends support the OVERWRITE flag and can perform in-place complex 1D fft
-- The oneMKL backend supports the OVERWRITE flag for c2c and c2r transforms
+- The oneMKL backend supports the OVERWRITE flag and can perform in-place complex 1D fft
-- The cuFFT backend supports the OVERWRITE flag for c2c anc c2r transforms
+- The cuFFT backend supports the OVERWRITE flag but it can not perform in-place transforms

 ## Miscellaneous